Ibrahim-L-Tamim/ECE-9609-Presentation-Docs/The SNORT Intrusion Prevention System.md

 An intruder can gain access for a targeted one-time attack (e.g., injecting malware) or they can “live” in the network for extend periods of time (carrying different attack and staling information).

-*for more information about INetwork Intrusions you can visit [this](https://www.sciencedirect.com/topics/computer-science/network-intrusion) link.*
+*for more information about Network Intrusions you can visit [this](https://www.sciencedirect.com/topics/computer-science/network-intrusion) link.*

 # Network Intrusion Attacks
 There are several attack types intruders can use to gain unauthorized access to the network, below are examples of the most common attacks.

-- **Multi-Routing:** This attacks depends on asymmetric routing.
+- **Multi-Routing:** This attack depends on asymmetric routing.
 A network must have asymmetric routing enabled for an attacker to attack the network using many different malicious packets through different routes which hinders some of the firewall’s defenses.
 - **Buffer Overwriting/Overflowing:** If malicious code can carry a buffer Overwriting/Overflowing attack on machines that are present in the target network, they can inject code that allows for malicious packets to penetrate the network by adding bypass rules to the network’s defenses (Firewalls, IDSs, IPSs).
 - **Covert CGI Scripts:** One of the most common entry points for network attackers is the Common Gateway Interface (CGI).
 Attackers use the CGI to access system files.
 This is possible as the CGI is used to allow servers to pass requests by the users to relevant applications and vice versa.
 By accessing system files and directories, attackers inject malicious scripts that can facilitate their penetration of the network.
 However, as this attack was really common, today, much fewer devices provide CGI..
 - **Traffic Flooding:** By overwhelming the network with massive amounts of traffic, the network’s defenses become unable to process all the traffic which either crashes the defense services creating errors that malicious attacks can hide behind, or malicious packets will slip under the massive traffic being sent to the network.